Pyleks/Milestone-Project-3/README.md

 6. Or clone from URL using the following command in terminal: <code>got clone https://github.com/Pyleks/Milestone-Project-3.git</code>

 #### 2. Installing Requirements.
-Once you have the project cloned on your computer, you are ready to set the project up.
+Once you have the project cloned on your computer, you are ready to set everything up.
-1. Open the Terminal and navigate to __Milestone-Project-3__ folder on the computer
+1. Open the Terminal and navigate to __Milestone-Project-3__ folder on the computer.
 2. Install the libraries from requirements.txt by typing <code>pip3 install -r requirements.txt</code>

 #### 3. Setting up the database keys